-Let’s try to understand better what the opportunity cost is, how it is calculated, in which cases can apply, and how to do it.
+Let’s try to better understand what the opportunity cost is, how it is calculated, in which cases it can apply, and how to determine it.

 Opportunity cost is the name given to the values or benefits to be foregone when choosing a specific action or strategy.

 To better understand this, the analogy of comparing opportunity cost to a crossroads is often used.
 You can choose different options at a crossroads, but one may be the right path and the other derivative or even wrong.

 Choosing one path or another will have the cost of the benefits you could have obtained if you had selected it over the other options (in this case, paths).

 Actually, a broad trend considers that opportunity cost can be applied to any area of life.
 That can include decisions such as purchasing a house or a car or even other choices such as having children or the appropriate number of children concerning the family.

 All of these calculations will take into account the future value of money.
 It does not directly relate to what is gained in the investment, but also, through opportunity cost, it evaluates other options that could be employed for using that money.